 - Do not give a recorded statement.
 These often come back to haunt accident victims in court.
 Insurers use them to reveal inconsistencies and create a contradiction to make the jury question your credibility.

 - Do not sign a medical release form.
 Medical release forms are often overly broad.
 Sometimes insurers try to probe back in your medical history for “pre-existing conditions” that could bar a settlement.

+If you want to avoid engaging with the other insurer, consider calling the Chesapeake Car Accident Attorneys at Rutter Mills.
 Keep in mind there is no law stating you MUST give a statement or cooperate with the other insurer.
 They will get the information they need to process the claim, through the appropriate channel, in due time.

 Talking With Your Own Insurance Company